knowledgetechnologyuhh/OMGEmotionChallenge/README.md

 - To use the corpus for research purpose only.
 - To not provide the corpus to any second parties.

+**Access do the dataset**

+If you are having problems downloading the videos of the dataset, please send an e-mail to: barros@informatik.uni-hamburg.de

 **References**